 That’s because, as mentioned, I’m also approaching this change with excitement.
 The excitement of being able to create events that are more targeted.
 Excitement on getting to know the community.
 The excitement of not being beholden to someone elses platforms and the limitations that come with it, but most of all… Excited by the thought of helping you become a better marketer, better than we’ve ever done before.

 On a practical level, I’m going to be trial getting event attendees signed up through Eventbrite in the more established communities.
 First Cambridge, and then if it doesn’t bomb completely – Norwich and London.
 The important thing here is to note all this is just a test: it’s important I look to innovate otherwise The Meetup will definitely lose, but the team may decide that the experiment is a failure and just continue to use Meetup.

-We’ll also continue advertising and posting the events on Meetup with a link to the Eventbrite page, as well as emailing through there.
+We’ll also continue advertising and posting the events on Meetup.com with a link to the Eventbrite page, as well as emailing through there.
 It’s a little extra work at the moment but we don’t want to lose people who would have come otherwise.
-Eventually, we’ll commit to using one or the other full time.

 So… that’s the change we’re going to try.
 It might work, it might not, but it definitely wouldn’t if we didn’t give it a go.
 Hopefully, you understand the reasons, but if you have any concerns or just an opinion, let me know on firstname.lastname@example.org.